pyranota/matri/README.md

 # Matri - Universal Matrix Client
-Based on Telegram Web A, packaged for Web, Desktop, Android and IOS
+Based on Telegram Web A, packaged for Desktop, Android and IOS with Tauri

 ## Local setup